lundqvistr/manual_medfak_research_data/manual.md

 This is usually the best approach, both because the data can easily be summarized and because all information is available and fairly strightforward to set up into other formats.

 #### Many possible combinations converted into one numerical value
-The 0's and 1's in the previous example could be seen as a binary number which in turn could be converted in a decimal value (e g the binary sequence "100" is equal to "8" in the decimal system): id | med
+The 0's and 1's in the previous example could be seen as a binary number which in turn could be converted in a decimal value (e g the binary sequence "100" is equal to "8" in the decimal system).
+The other way round, i e conversion of a decimal number into a binary number is naturally possible and not too difficult. id | med
 --- | ---
 1 | 8